-On this basis, have some questions that we look forward to seeing responded to, outlined further below.
+On this basis, we have outlined several questions below to which we look forward receiving responses.

 Allow us to first contextualise our query.
 The United Nations consider Western Sahara to be a non-self-governing territory without an administering power in place.
 The International Court of Justice has confirmed that Morocco has no sovereignty over the territory, and that the people of Western Sahara have a right to self-determination - the right to determine the future status of the territory.
 In 1988, the UN was able to broker a ceasefire arrangement between Morocco and the Western Sahara liberation movement, Polisario, in which both parties agreed to hold a referendum on self-determination.
 To that goal, a UN mission (MINURSO) has been deployed to the territory, but it has not been able to organise a referendum as Morocco continues to block any effort that offers a choice beyond integration.
 In November 2020, the ceasefire collapsed after the Moroccan army seized a section of the UN buffer zone to break up a Saharawi protest.